Old Hill: Schools and education

+Education in the area began with charitable foundations such as the Redall Hill School, founded in 1720 by the Rev. C. Stephenson and the McMillan’s Charity School built in 1790.
+The Trinity Schools on Halesowen Road were established in 1879 following the Elementary Education Act of 1870.

 Ormiston Forge Academy, (formerly Heathfield Foundation Technology College, and previously Heathfield High School) was built during the 1970s on Wright's Lane and is the only secondary school in Old Hill and Cradley Heath.
 A new technology block and a sports hall had been added by 1988.

 Old Hill has three primary schools: